U.S. 190 – Amite River Bridge Project

 The contractor continues driving piles for the new eastbound span.
 Thus far, 225 of the 272 production piles have been driven.

-The contractor continues to pour bridge caps.
+The contractor has resumed pouring bridge caps.
 A cap is the part of the bridge that sits on top of a group of piles and will help disperse pressure to the piles below.
-Thus far, 37 of the 60 bent caps have been poured.
+Thus far, 49 of the 60 bent caps have been poured.

 Brief description of completed work:

-The contractor has completed building the haul road on the east side of the river.
-The haul road will be used by the contractor to bring equipment and building material to and from the job site throughout the duration of the project.
+The contractor has completed building the haul road on the west side of the river.
+The haul road was used by the contractor to bring equipment and building material to and from the job site while working on the new westbound span.

-For additional questions or comments contact DOTD’s Customer Service Center at 1-877-4LA-DOTD (1-877-452-3683) or e-mail firstname.lastname@example.org.
-The center is open 7 a.m. – 6 p.m.
-Monday through Friday.
+For questions or comments, contact DOTD’s Customer Service Center at 1-877-4LA-DOTD (1-877-452-3683) or e-mail email@example.com.
+The center is open 7:30 a.m. – 5 p.m., Monday through Friday.
 You can also visit the project’s Web page by going to www.dotd.la.gov and clicking on "Projects" from the Programs & Projects section of the main menu on the left-hand side of the page and selecting the U.S. 190 Amite River Bridge Project link.

 Again, we thank you for your feedback and patience during this construction.
 Additionally, at your convenience, please let us know how we are doing by filling out our Customer Service Survey.